Welcome to beets! This guide will help you begin using it to make your music collection better.

 - You’re all set!
 Type beet at the command prompt to make sure everything’s in order.

 Windows users may also want to install a context menu item for importing files into beets.
 Just download and open beets.reg to add the necessary keys to the registry.
 You can then right-click a directory and choose “Import with beets”.
 If Python is in a nonstandard location on your system, you may have to edit the command path manually.

 Because I don’t use Windows myself, I may have missed something.
 If you have trouble or you have more detail to contribute here, please direct it to the mailing list.

 You’ll want to set a few basic options before you start using beets.
-The configuration is stored in a text file: on Unix-like OSes, the config file is at ~/.config/beets/config.yaml; on Windows, it’s at %APPDATA%\beets\config.yaml.
-Create and edit the appropriate file with your favorite text editor.
-(You may need to create the enclosing directories also.)
+The configuration is stored in a text file.
+You can show its location by running beet config -p, though it may not exist yet.
+Run beet config -e to edit the configuration in your favorite text editor.
 The file will start out empty, but here’s good place to start:

 directory: ~/music library: ~/data/musiclibrary.blb